Service · M365 InstantOn

 The Continuity Promise

 During Managed, if a drift event traces back to our configuration and goes undetected past the daily drift report, the affected month is credited.
 If it causes a security incident, we extend the engagement six months at no charge and bring in a senior engineer to re-baseline the affected area.
-The Critical Access Hospital Edition extends this promise to clinical continuity: a six-month extension at no charge if a clinically-significant outage is traceable to our configuration in the first 12 months.
+For regulated and clinical environments, the promise extends to operational continuity on the same terms, with the precise threshold documented in the engagement letter.

 03